 A regular day in Cabanatuan started before dawn with the buglers.
 After most had died or been sent to Japan, the POWs were awakened by the curses of the guards.
 In Charles’ own words, “Usually most of us were already awake.
 It gets chilly just before dawn and few of us had blankets.”
 The men would line up for roll call and count off in Japanese.
 They learned to do this quickly because those who were slow at learning to count in Japanese were beaten with a heavy rod.

+Afterward, the POWs had breakfast and at dawn, they went to work.
+Men who worked nearby came back to the camp at about 11:30 A.M. for a tin of rice and then returned to work.
+A typical workday was ten hours long.
 In the evening, there really wasn’t much for the POWs to do.
 The Red Cross had sent books, but the Japanese took them away a few days after they came.
 The prisoners also had an orchestra in which many of the men played by ear.
 In Charles’ opinion, they sounded pretty bad but listening to them passed the time.

 Charles also remembered, “the angels” who tried to help the POWs at Cabanatuan.
 One was a Catholic priest the other was Mrs. Yu.
 “Nothing that anyone can ever do for her will ever repay her service to us.”
 Her husband was an American soldier who was captured on Bataan and died within a month of arriving at Camp O’Donnell.